 So, here’s the thing: we, at this moment, are rolling out a new newy thing.
 It’s super cool—the Wildlife Ambassador program!
 Basically, when you become a member at Patreon.com/TheWildLife, you … Continue reading Become a Wildlife Ambassador

 This past weekend as I sat below an old oak tree while drinking my morning cup of coffee and looking out on a glassy Lake Darling in Alexandria, Minnesota, something … Continue reading Is it a Worm?
 Is it a Wasp?
 No!
 It’s the Elm Sawfly!

 Prepare to learn about a whole new kind of Cookie Monster on this #SharkWeek themed #SundayFishSketch…and this one glows!

 It’s #FossilFriday, and you know what that means—fossils.
 Big surprise, right?
-This week, with an unoriginal but begging to be used titular parody on the classic Star Trek episode ‘The Trouble with Tribbles”—we’re talking trilobites.
-Here is my trilobite.
-It was a gift from…
+This week, with an unoriginal but begging to be used titular parody on the classic Star Trek episode ‘The … Continue reading The Trouble with Trilobites

 This #WildflowerWednesday, we take a look at one of my personal favorites—the Hoary Puccoon.